catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ![](img/care-training-wizard.png)

+### Advantages

-A wizard could simply not show advanced (or simply currently irrelevant) settings if they are not triggered, or reserve them for the settings screen of the created object.
+* A wizard could simply not show advanced (or simply currently irrelevant) settings if they are not triggered, or reserve them for the settings screen of the created object.

-This way, new users have a much more guided experience creating their first objects in ILIAS.
+* This way, new users have a much more guided experience creating their first objects in ILIAS.
 Experienced users might still choose to use the wizards when they only need to focus on the most basic settings.

+### Disadvantages

+* Wizards are not suitable for viewing or editing existing objects.
+* The nature of the Wizard never gives me an overview of all settings.
+* If a user quickly wants to change something that the wizard asks for in step 6, I have to click quite a few times to arrive there.

 ## End-user Forms vs Administrative Settings